Artificer (Dungeons & Dragons)

 The artificer is a playable character class in the Dungeons & Dragons (D&D) fantasy role-playing game.
 While the artificer originally appeared as a subclass for spellcasters in older editions, the artificer first appeared as a full class in the 3.5 edition of D&D.

 The standalone artificer was introduced in 2004 as part of Eberron, a new campaign setting for D&D. It is a unique base class that reflects many of the core themes of Eberron.
-In subsequent D&D editions, the class has appeared in Eberron sourcebooks such as Eberron Player's Guide (2009) for 4th edition and Eberron: Rising from the Last War (2019) for 5th edition.
+In subsequent D&D editions, the class has appeared in Eberron sourcebooks such as Eberron Player's Guide (2009) for 4th edition and Eberron: Rising from the Last War (2019) and Eberron: Forge of the Artificer (2025) for 5th edition.

 Campaign setting

 Though introduced as a wizard specialist in Player's Option: Spells & Magic (1996), and as a prestige class for gnome arcane spellcasters in Magic of Faerûn (2001), artificers were first added in 2004 as a standalone class in the Eberron campaign setting.
 In 2006, Skip Williams explained that the class "represents an approach to magic that's a little different from spellcasting as presented in the Player's Handbook.
 To an artificer, magic is neither arcane nor divine but a force to be captured and infused into items".
 He noted that the "core" of the class is as "a master of gadgets", however, the artificer has a range of expressions for players such as "a cool-headed problem solver, an ascetic philosopher, a cunning explorer, a magical dilettante, or a combat magician".

 Within the fictional setting, artificers are a major defining feature of a Dragonmarked house, House Cannith, and the common people in the metropolis of Sharn and other cities rely heavily on artificers to maintain the magical infrastructure.
 Artificers represent many of the high-magic elements of Eberron as a campaign setting.